 There may be times when there is not enough air pressure, or the engine's air compressor is not able to produce enough pressure, to release the parking brakes.
-In such cases, the parking brakes (or Spring Brakes) can be manually released.
+In

 DO NOT drive vehicle with malfunctioning brakes.
 If one of the brake circuits becomes inoperative, braking distances will increase substantially and handling characteristics while braking will be affected.
 You could lose control of your vehicle or cause an accident.
 Have it towed to the nearest dealer or qualified repair facility for repair.
 Failure to comply may result in property damage, personal injury, or death